SozinovD/remember_the_weight/README.md

 start - show this help page
 add_record - add new record
-add_skipped_record - add record for a past day del_record_1_hour - delete last record that is not older than 1 hour show_week - show weight dynamic for last 7 days show_month - show weight dynamic for last month show_n_days - show as many days as you want
+add_skipped_record - add record for a past day del_record_1_day - delete last record that is not older than 1 day show_week - show weight dynamic for last 7 days show_month - show weight dynamic for last month show_n_days - show as many days as you want